GaboonGrabber Scenario: Manufacturing Vendor Crisis

 Hook

 “It’s Wednesday morning at SteelCorp Manufacturing, and the production floor is running at maximum capacity to meet Friday’s critical delivery deadline.
-The largest contract in company history depends on this schedule, with $200K daily penalties for delays.
+The largest contract in company history depends on this schedule, with $200K per day penalties for delays.
 But since yesterday, several computers controlling production scheduling and vendor coordination have been running slowly, and supervisors are reporting issues with new ‘vendor efficiency software’ that appeared after responding to what seemed like legitimate supply chain optimization updates.”

 Initial Symptoms to Present: